felix-gradr/LLM-test/goal.md

 Except for this, you have no limitations.
 Feel free to add packages, more LLM calls, or even new programming languages

 **Important:** You are recommended to take extreme precaution when editing the fallback agent.
 The fallback agent's main purpose is to fix any issues such that the program never gets completely stuck.
+Ie:
+"Run main system" -> Something went wrong -> Resort to fallback agent such that it can fix it.

 ### How the project is ran
 The human will run python -m root.py iteratively.

-When you are reading this, this might or might not be the first step in history, there could be previous steps and future steps.
+If the human runs python -m root and no changes are made (except if you ask for human help), you have failed and will be shut down.
+Therefore, it is crucial that running root is extremely safe, and always have fallback options such that the program never fails completely.

 If seed.txt still exists, that means this is the first iteration.
 It is removed after the first iteration has terminated.